 In addition to the prerequisite courses, the following are minimum requirements for admission to the Cardiovascular Technology Program:

-- Acceptance to Polk State College with all required admission documents and fees received by the Registrar.
+- Acceptance to Polk State College as a credit student with all required admission documents and fees received by the Registrar

 - Current American Red Cross Health Care Provider CPR certification

-After acceptance into the CVT Program, the following co-requisites must be completed by each student under the direction of the program director and clinical coordinator, prior to beginning program core courses in the fall term:
+After acceptance into the CVT Program, the following co-requisites must be completed by each student under the direction of the program director and clinical coordinator, prior to the beginning of program core courses in the fall term:

 - Complete medical physical

 - Immunization records verifying the required MMR, Varicella, PPD, Tdap, Influenza and Hepatitis B vaccinations have been administered (influenza vaccination received during flu season; Hepatitis B (3 shot series) must be already completed or in the progress prior to the beginning of clinical rotations)

-- Current titer levels for required immunizations AND surface antigen for Hepatitis B* (*once the shot series is completed)
+- Current titer levels for required immunizations AND surface antigen for Hepatitis B once the three-shot series is completed

 - 10 Panel Drug Screening

 - Affidavit of Moral Character attesting to the non-committance of specific criminal acts

 - National Background Check AND Sexual Predator Background Check

 The cost of the two-year program is approximately $11,000.
-This cost includes course fees, books, uniforms, national registry fees, physical, immunization records, national background checks, and ACLS Certification.
-This figure does not include any college prep courses, additional classes the student may enroll in, or travel to and from clinical rotations.
+This cost includes course fees, books, uniforms, national registry fees, physical, immunization records tractor (CastleBranch), Trajecsys student record tracking and ACLS Certification.
+This figure does not include any college prep courses, additional classes the student may enroll in or travel to and from clinical rotations.